Products & Solutions

 DICG Dynapar Encoders, Northstar Encoders and Hengstler brand rotary encoders are available with both incremental and absolute outputs.
 Absolute encoders have as many tracks as it has output bits.
 The number of tracks on the disk determines the encoder's resolution, commonly expressed as cycles per revolution (CPR).
 Incremental encoders generate a stream of pulses as the shaft rotates specified in pulses per revolution (PPR).
 These pulses can be used to measure speed or be fed to a counter to keep track of position.
 Incremental Rotary encoders can be optical, using a scale or disk with just one or two rows, or magnetic, using several different magnetic sensing technologies.

 The most basic type of incremental encoder is a tachometer which has just one output and is most often used in unidirectional applications that track only position or speed information.
 As incremental encoders increase in complexity through bi-directional to quadrature, more types of motion control information can be provided.
 In a typical application, one or more encoders provide digital feedback to a controller in a motion control system.
-In addition to these applications, rotary optical encoders can also provide electronic commutation in brushless servo systems.
+In addition to these applications, optical shaft encoders can also provide electronic commutation in brushless servo systems.

 The major difference between an absolute encoder and an incremental encoder is that the absolute encoder keeps track of its position at all times, and provides it as soon as power is applied.
 This feature is particularly useful in applications where the equipment runs infrequently and/or has power turned off between uses.
 Incremental encoders, by comparison, does not provide any position information at startup, but merely keeps track of how far it has moved.
 The only way to determine the absolute position of incremental encoders is to set the equipment to a known reference position and then zero the counters.